kandev/lamp/README.md

-# LAMP Server #
+# Ready for yse LAMP server #
 Optimized for flexibility and security.
+Best practices preconfigured.
-* Based on Ubuntu 18.04
+* Based on Ubuntu 20.04
-* MariaDB 10.1
+* MariaDB 10.3
-* PHP 7.2
+* PHP 7.4
-* Apache 2.4.29
+* Apache 2.4.41
-* Memcache
+* Memcached 1.5.22

 *Initially I've started it with Alpine Linux, but Apache package is quite bad there and was causing issues, so switched to Ubuntu.*